Crystal River High School

-Crystal River High School was built in Crystal River, Florida, in 1969.
+Crystal River High School was built in Crystal River, Florida in 1969.
 It was the second of the high schools located in Citrus County.
 The first enrollment count was 750 students.
 As of 2022, it is rated #3 out of 5 in Crystal River.

 The school serves the following communities: Crystal River, Homosassa, and sections of Black Diamond, Citrus Springs, Homosassa Springs, Pine Ridge, and Sugarmill Woods.

-Reconstruction

-In 2010, the school began a major renovation of its facilities.
-The first phase included a new baseball field, a new administration building with classrooms, as well as a second classroom building, both of which were constructed on the school's original baseball field.
-This phase of construction also included the demolition of the school's original classroom building from 1969.
-Phase 1 of construction was completed in August 2011.

-The second phase of construction, which began shortly after the first completed, included a new Media Center, a third classroom building housing a Freshman Academy, renovations to the old Administration building to house the school's Health Academy, demolition of half of the school's other classroom building, and expansion of the school's cafeteria.
-As of 2022, construction has been finished for an unknown amount of time.